badrinathpatchikolla/spear-framework/README.md

 ```

-6. You can write your own connector (look at some examples below ) and test it.
+6. You can write your own connector easily(look at some examplew below).

 ## Connectors